 - Greenfield FDI in the health sector in Asia and the Pacific was 49 per cent lower in 2021 compared to 2008.
 However, prospects for 2022 look better, with an increase of 78 per cent in the first quarter of the year, compared to the same period in 2021.

-- On individual subsectors, between 2008-2021 in Asia and the Pacific, the pharmaceutical subsector attracted the highest amount of greenfield investment, US$ 32 billion.
-It attracted more than twice the investment that went into the medical devices subsector, which was second (US$ 20 billion).
-They were followed by biotechnology (US$ 17 billion) and health-care subsectors (US$ 10.8 billion).
+- On individual subsectors, between 2008-2021 in Asia and the Pacific, the pharmaceutical subsector attracted the highest amount of greenfield investment, US$ 36 billion, followed by the medical devices segment which received US$ 20 billion then biotechnology and healthcare, which received US$ 17 billion and US$ 10.8 billion respectively.

 - Prospects for the pharmaceutical subsector in Asia and the Pacific are subdued for the remainder of 2022, with a steady value of US$ 96 million worth of greenfield investments undertaken in the first quarter of 2022 in the pharmaceutical subsector.
 For medical devices, however, the first quarter of 2022 witnessed a sharp increase in investments, reaching US$ 1.2 billion.
 At the same time, the biotechnology subsector only reached US$ 55 million.
 Investment in the health-care subsector in 2021 was also more promising, with an uptick reaching close to US$ 60 million.